First 3 semesters at Okanagan College's Vernon Campus; and final semester at the NLC's Dawson Creek Campus

 2. For out of province students, please visit program website for equivalency information of academic admission requirements.

-3. Students accepted into the program will complete 1.5 years of training at the Okanagan College (Vernon Campus) and spend the final semester of training at NLC's Dawson Creek campus.
+3. Students accomplish 1.5 years of training at the Okanagan College's Vernon Campus and the final semester of training at the Dawson Creek Campus.

 Each program has its own admission prerequisites and English language requirements.
 Program-specific English language requirements for NLC's programs are detailed separately in each program profile in the EducationPlannerBC Program Search Database.